sequelize/umzug/README.md

 Optional arguments:
   -h, --help            Show this help message and exit.
   --to NAME             All migrations up to and including this one should be
                         reverted.
-Pass "0" to revert all.
+Pass '0' to revert all.
-  --step COUNT          Run this many migrations.
-If not specified, one will
+  --step COUNT          Revert this many migrations.
+If not specified, only
-                        be reverted.
+                        the most recent migration will be reverted.
   --name MIGRATION      Explicity declare migration name(s) to be reverted.
+                        Only these migrations will be reverted.
   --rerun {THROW,SKIP,ALLOW}
-                        Specify what action should be taken when a migration that has already been reverted is passed to --name.
+                        Specify what action should be taken when a migration that has already been applied is passed to --name.
                         The default value is "THROW".
 ```
 <!-- codegen:end -->